-There are a lot of different factors you would need to consider before starting an alarm project.
-Various factors will have an impact on the project cost.
+There are a lot of different factors you would need to consider before starting an alarm project, which will all have an impact on the project cost.
 Therefore, it is interesting to estimate the actual cost of an alarm system improvement project.

 But first, why would you start an alarm project at all?
 As discussed in the article the cost of alarms: Alarms cost money.
 In fact, there is a cost associated with any alarm.

 Alarm System Improvement projects can vary in many ways, like all projects do.
 Alarm philosophies or subject matter specs will not be a part of the cost description we go through here.

 When planning an Alarm Project, one needs to know that the project should be manned up with dedicated in-house recourses, as well as external expertise when needed, in order to be able to make decisions on changing the Alarm system.

 - Logic changes

 - Limits and values